syncfusion-content/maui-docs/MAUI/CheckBox/Getting-Started.md

 ## Step 3: Register the handler

-Syncfusion.Maui.Core NuGet is a dependent package for all Syncfusion controls of .NET MAUI.
+[Syncfusion.Maui.Core](https://www.nuget.org/packages/Syncfusion.Maui.Core/) is a dependent package for all Syncfusion controls of .NET MAUI.
 In the MauiProgram.cs file, register the handler for Syncfusion core.

 {% highlight c# hl_lines="6 17" %}